IBM/ibm-event-automation/event-streams/jmxtrans/README.md

 - `<broker-id>` is Kafka broker ID (for example 0).

-## JmxTrans container image
+## jmxtrans container image

-JmxTrans is a Java application.
+jmxtrans is a Java application.
 This means that a container image, which includes a Java runtime and the JmxTrans tool, is needed to deploy the application on Kubernetes environments.
 Build a custom image that include a Java runtime and the JmxTrans tool.

 **Important:** JmxTrans only supports Java 11.

 **Note:** Event Streams 11.1.6 (and earlier) included a container image for running the JmxTrans tool.
 For example, `cp.icr.io/cp/ibm-eventstreams-jmxtrans@sha256:c43965013d22d3227cf7c1bf1211d59b0595ce6d535ab3fab8e7c80694417f76`.
 This container image is no longer maintained and does not receive security updates.

-### Custom JmxTrans image
+### Custom jmxtrans image

-Build a container image that includes Java 11 runtime and the JmxTrans tool.
-An example [Dockerfile](./Dockerfile) to build the JmxTrans container image is available for reference.
+Build a container image that includes Java 11 runtime and the jmxtrans tool.
+An example [Dockerfile](./Dockerfile) to build the jmxtrans container image is available for reference.

 You can build and push the container image by running the following commands:
 ```